rtfmnetworx/rtfmnetworx/README.md

 - 👋 Hi, I’m @rtfmnetworx

-- 📫 How to reach me at info@rtfmnetworx.org
+- 📫 You can reach me at info@rtfmnetworx.org

 <!---
 rtfmnetworx/rtfmnetworx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.